asyncapi/bindings/solace/README.md

 Field Name | Type | Description
 ---|---|---
 `bindingVersion`|String|The current version is 0.2.0
-`bindings`|List of Inner Binding Objects|Inner Binding Objects are described next.
+`destinations`|List of Destination Objects|Destination Objects are described next.

-### Inner Binding Object
+### Destination Object

-Each inner binding has the following structure.
+Each destination has the following structure.
 Note that bindings under a 'subscribe' operation define the behaviour of publishers, and those under a 'publish' operation define how subscribers are configured.

 Field Name | Type | Description | Applicable Operation
 ---|---|---|---